sonikakannan/chargerhub/README.md

 ### 🔙 Backend

-1. Navigate to the backend folder:
+1. Navigate to the backend directory:

    ```bash
    cd backend